HKUST-KnowComp/ASER/docs/source/tutorial/get-started.rst

 Step-by-step extraction
 --------------------------------------------------------------------------------

-Let's see how to utilize an ASER extractor and an conceptualizer.
+Let's see how to utilize an ASER extractor and a conceptualizer.
 We provide two kinds of ASERExtractors: the SeedRuleASERExtractor corresponding to the WWW"2020and a new DiscourseASERExtractor which is implemented based on a discourse parsing system.

 .. highlight:: python